Experience

 National Parks and Wildlife Service South Australia

 The final day’s walk is somewhat more leisurely, but no less spectacular and beautiful.
-The trail passes through a diversity of habitats, from karst’ cave systems to recovering woodlands and freshwater lakes.
-From Kelly Hill Caves, a relatively short walk through sugar gum woodland, rich with orchids and fungi in the wetter months, brings the trail to the stunning Wilderness and Grassdale Lagoons, where birdwatchers will be rewarded with sightings of local and visiting woodland and wading birds.
+The trail passes through a diversity of habitats, from recovering woodlands to freshwater lakes and karst’ cave systems.
+Reaching the stunning Wilderness and Grassdale Lagoons, birdwatchers will be rewarded with sightings of local and visiting woodland and wading birds.
+A relatively short walk through beautiful sugar gum woodland, rich with orchids and fungi in the wetter months, brings the trail to its conclusion at the amazing Kelly Hill Caves.
+Celebrate your achievement with a photo at the trail’s end and consider taking a guided tour of the limestone caves and discover how the spectacular decorations are formed.